kaihendry/dabase.com/content/blog/terraform.md

 Terraform makes it harder to provision, debug and refactor <abbr title="Infrastruture as Code">IaC</abbr> than using native tooling.

-Yes the {plan,apply} workflow is familiar, but it's let down by operational deficiencies.

 The future is probably a mix of something like `aws cloudformation deploy` after using [CDK](https://aws.amazon.com/cdk/) to generate the YAML, and